conan-io/docs/developing_packages/editable_packages.rst

 Specifying layout files
 +++++++++++++++++++++++

-Layout files are specified in the :command:`conan link` command, as an extra argument:
+Layout files are specified in the :command:`conan editable add` command, as an extra argument:

 .. code-block:: bash

-    $ conan link . cool/version@user/dev --layout=win_layout
+    $ conan editable add . cool/version@user/dev --layout=win_layout

 That ``win_layout`` file will be first looked for relative to the current directory (the path can be absolute too).
 If it is found, that will be used.
 It is possible to add those